anjshenoy/telemetry-tracer/README.md

 The tracer will take care of it for you.

 #### Tracer post-processing:

 A span also has the ability to "post process" a block of code into a value for an annotation i.e. it can hold a block of code and execute it at a later point and then store the result as the value of an annotation.
+Again, to add a post_process block to the current span, call post_process on the current_trace.

 ```
     current_trace = Telemetry::Tracer.fetch